yoonghan/springcloud-gateway/README.md

 #docker-compose down
 ```

-*NOTES:* Used actuator, where the url http://{hostname}:{port}/actuator/health returns the server status.
+*NOTES:* Used actuator, where the url http://{hostname}:{port}/actuator/health returns the server status for gateway health check..
+There is also http://{hostname}:{port}/status to reply for gateway health check.
+Remove "path.default" from spring.cloud.loadbalancer.health-check and it will point to /actuator/health.

 ## Load Test and Test Suite